kenlowrie/smd/README.md

 #### Installing this app on your system

 For instructions on how to install this package on your system, refer to the user guide located in the **docs/export** folder of the repository.
 Open the file **userguide.html** in your browser.
+SMD requires Python 3.7.3 or later, so if you are running anything older than that, you will either have to upgrade or install a virtual environment with something newer in order to run the package.

 #### Why Script Markdown Processor?